-If you notice someone being harassed, or are harassed yourself, tell Stefan immediately.
-If Stefan is the cause of your concern, then reach out to other ECAP faculty, to the department chair or another trusted faculty member in the department.
+If you notice someone being harassed, or are harassed yourself, tell me immediately.
+If I am the cause of your concern, then reach out to other ECAP faculty, to the department chair or another trusted faculty member in the department.